Battle of the Menin Road Ridge: Fifth Army

-The 9th (Scottish) Division and the 55th (West Lancashire) Division of V Corps were to attack on fronts of 1800 yd over ground held by the right of the German 121st Division and the 2nd Guards Reserve Division, which had also changed hands twice in August.
+The 9th (Scottish) Division and the 55th (West Lancashire) Division of V Corps were to attack on fronts of 1800 yd over ground held by the right of the German 121st Division and the 2nd Guard Reserve Division, which had also changed hands twice in August.
 The large numbers of strong points, pillboxes and fortified farms east of the Hanebeek and Steenbeek streams were mostly intact, despite numerous attempts to smash them with artillery fire.
-The artillery brought to the Ypres salient in September went to the Second Army so the Fifth Army adopted a new infantry formation, where moppers-up were reorganised into small groups of up to half a platoon, moving with the leading assault waves, to capture specific strong-points and then garrison them.
+The artillery brought to the Ypres salient in September went to the Second Army anf the Fifth Army adopted a new infantry formation, where moppers-up were reorganised into small groups of up to half a platoon, moving with the leading assault waves, to capture specific strong-points and then garrison them.
 XVIII Corps adopted the same practice, which became standard in the Fifth Army soon after the battle.

 The 9th (Scottish) Division was confronted by the morass of the Hanebeek valley, where the stream had been choked by frequent bombardment and turned into a swamp and water-filled shell-holes.
 Both brigades sent two battalions forward to the first objective and leapfrogged two more through them to take the final objective.
 Hanebeek Wood on the right was barraged with smoke and high explosive shell rather than shrapnel, except for a lane along which a company was able to move behind the wood.
 When the artillery fire moved beyond the wood it was rushed from both directions and captured with fifty prisoners and four machine-guns.
 The South African Brigade on the left did the same thing at Borry Farm.
-In the mist, the strong points were easily overrun except for four pillboxes around Potsdam House, which were eventually attacked on three sides and captured, after inflicting heavy casualties on the attackers.
+In the mist, the strong points were easily overrun except for four pillboxes around Potsdam House, which were eventually attacked on three sides and captured, after inflicting many casualties on the attackers.

 Delays caused by machine-gun nests dug in along the Ypres–Roulers railway did not stop the division reaching the first objective as the barrage began to creep forward again at 7:08 a.m.
 At 7:08 a.m. when the 9th (Scottish) Division began the advance to the final objective, the right hand brigade found only minor opposition.
 The South African Brigade on the left was badly hit by German machine-gun fire from Hill 37, as delays to the 55th (West Lancashire) Division meant that it was well short of the hill.
 The South Africans managed to capture Bremen Redoubt and Waterend House in the Zonnebeek valley and extend a defensive flank back to the first objective.